dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

        -- --lock-subsample-to-word-onset --allow-overlap
   ```
   - Adjust `-t` to a range (e.g., `1-27`) to scale up after the smoke test.
+  - Add `--word-onset-alignment start` after the double dash to keep the legacy alignment.

   Alternative (robust env forwarding on SGE): export first, then use `-V` to forward the shell environment so commas in variables aren’t split by `-v`.
   ```bash